christianpflugradt/Passbird/README.md

-        v[EggId] (view) prints the Password contained in that Egg to the console r[EggId] (rename) renames an Egg by prompting the user for a new one d[EggId] (discard) removes the Egg entirely from the database e[directory] (export) exports the Password database as a human readable json file to the specified directory i[directory] (import) imports a json file containing Passwords into the database from the specified directory l (list) non parameterized, lists all Eggs in the database n (Nests) view available Nests and print Nest specific help h (help) prints this help
+        v[EggId] (view) prints the Password contained in that Egg to the console r[EggId] (rename) renames an Egg by prompting the user for a new one d[EggId] (discard) removes the Egg entirely from the database e (export) exports the Password database in a human readable json format i (import) imports Passwords into the database from a json file l (list) non parameterized, lists all Eggs in the database n (Nests) view available Nests and print Nest specific help h (help) prints this help